Fast-Converging Distributed Signal Estimation in Topology-Unconstrained Wireless Acoustic Sensor Networks: Abstract

 \section{Abstract}

 This paper focuses on distributed node-specific signal estimation in topology-unconstrained wireless acoustic sensor networks (WASNs) where sensor nodes only transmit fused versions of their local sensor signals.
 For this task, the topology-independent (TI) distributed adaptive node-specific signal estimation (DANSE) algorithm (TI-DANSE) has previously been proposed.
 It converges towards the centralized signal estimation solution in non-fully connected and time-varying network topologies.
 However, the applicability of TI-DANSE in real-world scenarios is limited due to its slow convergence.
 The latter results from the fact that, in TI-DANSE, nodes only have access to the in-network sum of all fused signals in the WASN.

-We address this low convergence speed issue by introducing an improved TI-DANSE algorithm, referred to as TI-DANSE$^+$, in which updating nodes separately use the partial in-network sums of fused signals coming from each of their neighbors.
-In this way, nodes can maximize the number of available degrees of freedom in their local optimization problem, leading to faster convergence.
-This is further exploited by combining TI-DANSE$^+$ with a tree-pruning strategy that maximizes the number of neighbors at the updating node.
+We address this low convergence speed issue by introducing an improved TI-DANSE algorithm, referred to as TI-DANSE$^+$.

+The TI-DANSE$^+$ algorithm outperforms TI-DANSE in terms of convergence speed by letting the updating node use each partial in-network sum of fused signals (coming from its neighbors) separately, when updating its estimation parameters.
+In this way, the number of available degrees of freedom in the optimization problem at the updating node is increased, leading to faster convergence.

+This separate use of incoming partial in-network sums is further exploited by combining TI-DANSE$^+$ with a tree-pruning strategy that maximizes the number of neighbors at the updating node.
 In fully connected WASNs, it is observed that TI-DANSE$^+$ converges as fast as the original DANSE algorithm (the latter only defined for fully connected WASNs) while using peer-to-peer data transmission instead of broadcasting and thus saving communication bandwidth.
 If link failures occur, the convergence of TI-DANSE$^+$ towards the centralized solution is preserved without any change in its formulation.
 Altogether, the proposed TI-DANSE$^+$ algorithm can be viewed as an all-round alternative to DANSE and TI-DANSE which (i) merges the advantages of both, (ii) reconciliates their differences into a single formulation, and (iii) shows advantages of its own in terms of communication bandwidth usage.
-The convergence properties of TI-DANSE$^+$ are demonstrated through distributed speech enhancement experiments in simulated topology-unconstrained WASNs.
+The convergence properties and signal estimation performance of TI-DANSE$^+$ are demonstrated through speech enhancement experiments in simulated topology-unconstrained WASNs.